Basic definitions for the following terms are:

 Electromagnetic wave is the only wave that can travel through empty space (ether).

-Electromagnetism is the interactions of electric current or fields and magnetic fields.
+Electromagnetism is the interactions of electric and magnetic wave fields.

 Magnetism is a force that affects the interactions of materials or charged particles